CaoAssignments/cse12-sp24-pa3-LinkedList-starter/README.md

   </tr>
 </table>

 **Note:** Sentinel nodes do NOT have index numbers.
-Index 0 is refers to the first non-sentinel node.
+Index 0 refers to the first non-sentinel node.

 <table>
   <tr>